 - 2 1/2 Tablespoons Mild Tasting Oil (see notes below) divided

 - 2 Carrots peeled and diced

 - 1/4 Cup Soy Sauce or more to taste.
 Coconut aminos if paleo

 - 2 Tablespoons Toasted Sesame Oil

-- Place cauliflower in a food processor and pulse using 1 second intervals until it has reached a rice like grain size.
+- Place cauliflower (1 Lb) in a food processor and pulse using 1 second intervals until it has reached a rice like grain size.

-- Heat a large skillet over medium heat, and add ½ tablespoon of vegetable oil.
+- Heat a large skillet over medium heat, and add vegetable oil (½ tablespoon).

 - Place cooked eggs on a small plate and set aside.

-- Add 1 Tablespoon of veggie oil to the skillet.
+- Add veggie oil (1 tablespoon) to the skillet.

-- Once shimmering, add the onion, carrots and peas, and saute until soft, about 8 minutes.
+- Once shimmering, add diced white onion (1), diced carrots (2) and peas (1/2 cup), and saute until soft, about 8 minutes.

-- Stir in the garlic, ginger, and saute for 1 minutes, or until the garlic is fragrant.
+- Stir in minced garlic (3 cloves), grated ginger (1 tablespoon) and saute for 1 minute, or until the garlic is fragrant.

-- Add remaining 1 Tablespoon of oil to the pan.
+- Add remaining oil (1 tablespoon) to the pan.

-- Stir in the green onions and cauliflower, and cook for about 3 minutes, or until the cauliflower has softened and looks “fried”.
+- Stir in thinly sliced green onions (3) and cauliflower and cook for about 3 minutes, or until the cauliflower has softened and looks “fried”.

 - Stir everything together and cook for 2 more minutes.

 - Remove from heat, serve warm and enjoy!

 - Mild Tasting Oil.
 You want an oil with a high smoke point and mild flavor -- think avocado, vegetable, safflower, sunflower, peanut.
 Skip EVOO, coconut, or sesame oil.

 - Using store bought cauliflower rice will save a ton of time, and gives you a much more consistent grain!